Marlow United F.C.: History

 United stayed in the premier division until the end of the 2009–10 season, where they withdrew from the Hellenic league, for financial reasons and joined the Reading Football League again, playing in the Premier division.
 With the return to the Reading league United also moved to playing their games at Bisham Abbey National Sports Centre.
 The following season the Club gained promotion to the Senior Division of the Reading league.
-During season 2013/14 United reached both the BTC Senior Cup final beating South Reading 2-0 and the Reading Senior Cup Final losing 2-1 to Wokingham & Emmbrook both games being played at the Madejski Stadium.
+During season 2013/14 United reached both the BTC Senior Cup final beating South Reading 2-0 and the Reading Senior Cup Final losing 2–1 to Wokingham & Emmbrook both games being played at the Madejski Stadium.
 The Reading Football League renamed itself the Thames Valley Premier League so as to retain its step 7 status for the 2014/15 season.
-This was particularly poignant for United as they won the inaugural Thames Valley Premier League title along with the BTC Senior Cup beating AFC Aldermaston 2-1 at the Madejski Stadium to record the 'double'.
-Both 2015/16 and 2016/17 seasons saw United finish league runners up, while they also reached the Berks & Bucks FA Intermediate Cup Final losing 2-1 to Woodley United at Larges Lane where they returned to contest the 2017/18 Berks & Bucks FA Senior Trophy Final but again losing this time 3-1 to Saxton Rovers.
+This was particularly poignant for United as they won the inaugural Thames Valley Premier League title along with the BTC Senior Cup beating AFC Aldermaston 2–1 at the Madejski Stadium to record the 'double'.
+Both 2015/16 and 2016/17 seasons saw United finish league runners up, while they also reached the Berks & Bucks FA Intermediate Cup Final losing 2–1 to Woodley United at Larges Lane where they returned to contest the 2017/18 Berks & Bucks FA Senior Trophy Final but again losing this time 3–1 to Saxton Rovers.
 A league position of 6th place was largely due to game postponements due to weather conditions and agreed shared points at the end of the season.

-The 2018-19 season saw the club win the Thames Valley Premier League and the BTS senior cup.
-The Club almost made the final of the Berks and Bucks Senior Cup that season, beating Slough Town 1-0 in the semi-final, but were removed from the competition after two players were found to have played in other FA County competitions.
+The 2018–19 season saw the club win the Thames Valley Premier League and the BTS senior cup.
+The Club almost made the final of the Berks and Bucks Senior Cup that season, beating Slough Town 1–0 in the semi-final, but were removed from the competition after two players were found to have played in other FA County competitions.
 The league success saw the club gain promotion to division One east of the Hellenic League.

 On 1 April 2020, Marlow United announced that they would resign from the Hellenic Football League and request to return to the Thames Valley Premier Football League at step seven due to financial difficulties.
+However, they also left the Thames Valley Premier after just a single season, folding in 2021.